gallesSs/gallesSs/README.md

 ---

 ### 👋 About Me
-I'm a **Junior Full-Stack Developer** and a current **GoIT student**, focused on mastering both front-end and back-end technologies.
+I'm a **Junior FullStack Developer** and a current **GoIT student**, focused on mastering both front-end and back-end technologies.
 Passionate about creating functional, responsive, and visually appealing web applications.

 ### 🛠️ Skills & Technologies
 - **Front-End**: HTML, CSS, JavaScript, React